Information on the platimum-based chemotherapy agent carboplatin

 Carboplatin Treatment

-Carboplatin is usually given intravenously.
-(Third generation platinum drugs, if they are developed fully and approved for human use, may someday be given orally).
+Carboplatin is administered intravenously.
 The carboplatin is dissolved in a solution and the dosing and administration schedule are determined by the supervising oncologist.
 The doctor takes into account the patient’s weight, overall physical condition, known tolerance to treatment, and stage of disease.
+The website uptodate.com lists typical dosage rates:

 Carboplatin has a half-life of about 30 hours in the body.
 It comes out in the urine, and it is even possible to recover the platinum from the urine.